kpuka/SIMAH/_posts/2021-08-16-randomization.md

 library(blockrand)
 set.seed(452)
 male1 <- blockrand(n=50,                # total number of participants PER STRATA
                   num.levels = 2,       # number of groups
                   block.sizes = 2,      # number of different blocks to use
                   id.prefix='M1',       # optional to keep IDs unique; prefix "M1" to the id column values block.prefix='M1',    # optional to keep IDs unique; prefix "M1" to the block_number column stratum='Male_site1') # specify name of strata

-# repeat for the other strata
+# repeat for the other strata, only changing the labels
 male2 <- blockrand(n=50,
                   num.levels = 2,
                   block.sizes = 2,